 Changes in the length of the growing season can have both positive and negative effects on the yield and prices of particular crops.
 Overall, warming is expected to have negative effects on yields of major crops, but crops in some individual locations may benefit.
 1 A longer growing season could allow farmers to diversify crops or have multiple harvests from the same plot.
 However, it could also limit the types of crops grown, encourage invasive species or weed growth, or increase demand for irrigation.
 A longer growing season could also disrupt the function and structure of a region's ecosystems and could, for example, alter the range and types of animal species in the area.

 This indicator looks at the impact of temperature on the length of the growing season in the contiguous 48 states, as well as trends in the timing of spring and fall frosts.
 For this indicator, the length of the growing season is defined as the period of time between the last frost of spring and the first frost of fall, when the air temperature drops below the freezing point of 32°F. This is referred to as the frost-free season.

-Trends in the growing season were calculated using temperature data from 750 weather stations throughout the contiguous 48 states.
-These data were obtained from the National Oceanic and Atmospheric Administration's National Climatic Data Center.
-Growing season length and the timing of spring and fall frosts were averaged across the nation, then compared with long-term average numbers (1895–2013) to determine how each year differed from the long-term average.
+Changes in growing season have been calculated using temperature data from 750 weather stations throughout the contiguous 48 states.
+These data were compiled by the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information.
+Growing season length and the timing of spring and fall frosts were averaged across the nation, then compared with long-term average numbers (1895–2014) to determine how each year differed from the long-term average.

-All three figures are based on temperature data compiled by the National Oceanic and Atmospheric Administration's National Climatic Data Center, and these data are available online at: www.ncdc.noaa.gov.
+All six figures are based on temperature data compiled by the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information, and these data are available online at: www.ncdc.noaa.gov.
 Analysis of frost timing and growing season length was provided by Kunkel (2015).
 8